top of page

 "By bravest prayer I mean the prayer you can barely believe God for because it seems impossible.
 It's often the prayer you've prayed a hundred times that hasn't been answered but you pray it one more time anyway.
 For me the bravest prayer was that He would heal my asthma.
 And it was brave because asthma is all I had ever known."

 Batterson's words make me think of my heart's prayer the morning my dad finally said yes to Jesus.
-Though I didn't record the prayer's words in my journal (as I sometimes do with my prayers), I know it went something like this:
+Though I didn't record the prayer's words in my journal (as I often do with my prayers), I know it went something like this:

 Though I knew full well the will of the Lord regarding my dad's salvation—that "He is not willing that any should perish but that all should come to repentance" (2 Peter 3:9)—I also understood that my dad had been created with free will.
 I knew how proud and stubborn of a man my dad was and that he had spurned the Spirit's invitation countless times, over his lifetime.
 I knew that though God had always done and would continue to do His part to deliver my dad from Satan's dominion, my dad had to humble himself and finally stop resisting.